 I consider myself a cognitive scientist with a focus on sound patterns of human language.
 I am particulary interested in the production and perception of speech sounds and their organization in the mental lexicon.

 Primarily, I am a phonologist who is interested in segmental and supra-segmental sound patterns.
 At the moment, I am mainly working on the description of the intonation system in Tashlhiyt Berber.

-Other research areas I am interested in include incomplete neutralization of final devoicing in German, noise-induced pitch in German and Tashlhiyt Berber, and tone sandhi in Vietnamese
+Other research areas I am interested in include incomplete neutralization of final devoicing in German, noise-induced pitch in German, vowel epenthesis in Bari Italian and tone sandhi in Vietnamese